 From June through September, visitors by the thousands flock to Argentina for world-class skiing in the Andes.
 All the resorts are located in the western part of the country, which requires a two- or three-hour flight from Buenos Aires and then ground transportation to the slopes.
 Argentina has two big downhill resorts, Cerro Catedral in Bariloche and Las Lenas in Mendoza, and a dozen smaller options.
 Customized ski tours can be booked by Andes Ski Tours.

-One of the great natural wonders of the world and a UNESCO World Heritage site, the Iguacu Falls are situated on Argentina’s border with Brazil and Paraguay.
-Spread in a horseshoe shape over nearly two miles of the Iguacu River, Iguacu Falls are the result of a volcanic eruption which caused a massive crack in the earth.
+One of the great natural wonders of the world and a UNESCO World Heritage site, the Iguazu Falls are situated on Argentina’s border with Brazil and Paraguay.
+Spread in a horseshoe shape over nearly two miles of the Iguazu River, Iguazu Falls are the result of a volcanic eruption which caused a massive crack in the earth.
 During the rainy season of November to March, the flow of water over the falls may reach up to 450,000 cubic feet.
-Tours can be arranged through Argentinatravelplan or Buenosaries-tours.com.
+Tours can be arranged through Buenosaries-tours.com.

 Another of Argentina’s well-kept secrets, the fascinating landscape of Perito Moreno Glacier can be witnessed on a full day excursion from El Calafate.
 Explore glacier streams, lagoons, gullies, crevasses, and spectacular ice formations on this unique South American experience.
 Learn about the different flora, fauna, and general glaciology of the region, as well as the unusual phenomena that is unique to Perito Moreno.
 Contact Patagonia-Argentina Tours or Argentina4U for more information.